 We remove the stocks that have negative delta D/A ratio from the short portfolio.
 For those stocks that do not have delta D/A ratio or equals to zero, we also remove them.

-There are 180 stocks remaining in total and the average return for this portfolio is 0.126 over the last quarter.
+There are 180 stocks remaining in total and the average return for this portfolio is -0.126 over the last quarter, higher than the benchmark.
+It shows this factor doesn’t help to choose stocks.

 3.2.2 EPS

-If EPS is less than -2, then we will add the stocks into the short portfolio.
-There are 66 stocks in total and the return of the portfolio in the last quarter is 22.6%.
+If EPS is larger than -2, then we will remove the stocks out of the short portfolio.
+There are 66 stocks in total and the return of the portfolio in the last quarter is -22.6%.
 We can see that this factor almost doubles the return of the portfolio.
+Thus, it can be used to choose short positions candidates.

-3.2.3 Administration cost
+3.2.3 Administration Cost

-We use administration cost over assets as an indicator to pick some candidate stocks.
-Since we found that there is no big difference of return between stocks with different administration cost, we will only use this factor to extract some firms with extreme conditions.
-That is, if the administration cost is too high relative to assets, we think this will make a negative effect on the return and thus we short stocks like this.
+If Administration / Assets is larger than 0.5, we will choose to short stocks like this.
+There are 112 stocks remaining and the average return is -10.6%.
+It’s higher than the benchmark so we think it as an invalid filter.

-3.2.4 Current ratio
+3.2.4 Current Ratio

-We set the Threshold to be 2, and we remove all the stocks that are greater than 2.
-For the remaining 114 stocks, the return is -0.16.
-Since it is a short position, indicating that we could get more money
+We set the threshold to be 2, and we remove all the stocks that are greater than 2.
+For the remaining 114 stocks, the average return is -0.16 which is lower than the benchmark.
+Thus, we think it is a valid filter.

 3.3 Final Long Portfolio